ImConsKrypt/Tibia-External-VIP-List/README.md

 **About**

-Add player names and the worlds that they reside on within the `./Data/Config.json` file you wish to track, this application will check TibiaData's RESTFul API every 5 seconds for matching names in either the Friend or Enemy categories within the local `Config.json` file and will show you Friends in GREEN and Enemies in RED along with their vocation and level.
+Add player names and the worlds that they reside on within the `./Data/Config.json` file you wish to track, this application will check TibiaData's RESTFul API every 10 seconds (By default, configurable in `Config.json`) for matching names in either the Friend or Enemy categories within the local `Config.json` file and will show you Friends in GREEN and Enemies in RED along with their vocation and level.

 **KNOWN "ISSUES"**